Croscill and Excell Have New Market Stories to Tell

 On the Glenoit side of the house, the focus will be on the Resilience rug program for kitchen, "bringing further innovation" to the category.

 And come September market, the Excell brand will be officially relaunched, again emphasizing design and increased frequency of purchase based on fashion.

 The company enters the new year following what was a "difficult" but ultimately successful 2012, Granger said.
 "We were able to address quite a few of our own internal issues during the past six months and as a result I am very happy that both companies (Croscill and Excell/Glenoit) will finish the year pro fit ability."

 They will also enter the new year as a nationally recognized Women's Business Enterprise as part of parent company Patriarch Partners.
 The Women's Business Enterprise National Council says it is the nation's leading advocate of women-owned businesses as suppliers to America's corporations.
 Patriarch, owned by Lynn Tilton, purchased Excell, Glenoit and Croscill in 2008.

 Since arriving Granger has restructured the management at the company and now believes he has the team in place to make all of this happen.
-Included are: Richard Warren, senior vice president of sales and merchandising; Carl Mofield, senior vice president of global operations based at the company's Goldsboro, NC facility; Nina Bostick, vice president of sourcing and product development; Kathleen Moore, vice president of Croscill design; Noelle Smith, vice president of Excell design; Alison Sarkozy and Michelle LaRovere, head of Excell and Croscill sales respectively.
+Included are: Richard Warren, senior vp of sales and merchandising; Carl Mofield, senior vp of global operations based at the company's Goldsboro, N.C. facility; Nina Bostick, vp of sourcing and product development; Kathleen Moore, vp of Croscill design; Noelle Smith, vp of Excell design; Alison Sarkozy and Michelle LaRovere, head of Excell and Croscill sales, respectively.